mdazfar2/HelpOps-Hub/kubernetes Installation/README.md

      ```bash
      sudo kubeadm init
      ```
-  3. To set up kubeconfig for managing the Kubernetes cluster, run the following commands which helps in enabling you to use kubectl to manage your cluster.
+      ### Troubleshoot-
+      If you facing issue while running `sudo kubeadm init` related this-
+       > [init] Using Kubernetes version: v1.30.1
+[preflight] Running pre-flight checks error execution phase preflight: [preflight] Some fatal errors occurred:
+        [ERROR FileContent--proc-sys-net-ipv4-ip_forward]: /proc/sys/net/ipv4/ip_forward contents are not set to 1
+[preflight] If you know what you are doing, you can make a check non-fatal with `--ignore-preflight-errors=...` To see the stack trace of this error execute with --v=5 or higher

+      **Then you must have to use the below command-**

         ```bash
+         sudo sysctl net.ipv4.ip_forward=1
+        ```

+  4. To set up kubeconfig for managing the Kubernetes cluster, run the following commands which helps in enabling you to use kubectl to manage your cluster.
+     ```bash
      mkdir -p $HOME/.kube
      sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
      sudo chown $(id -u):$(id -g) $HOME/.kube/config
      ```
-  4. Sets the environment variable KUBECONFIG to the Kubernetes admin configuration file for cluster management.
+  5. Sets the environment variable KUBECONFIG to the Kubernetes admin configuration file for cluster management.
      ```bash
       export KUBECONFIG=/etc/kubernetes/admin.conf
      ```
-  5. Now, change the permissions of the Kubernetes admin configuration file to read-only for the owner and group.
+  6. Now, change the permissions of the Kubernetes admin configuration file to read-only for the owner and group.
      ```bash
       sudo chmod 644 /etc/kubernetes/admin.conf
      ```
-  6. Now, check if the Kubernetes cluster is running or not.
+  7. Now, check if the Kubernetes cluster is running or not.
      ```bash
       kubectl get pods
      ```